GLOBAL MARKETS-Growth fears hit stocks, oil, emerging markets

 * German stocks face worst month since 2012

-LONDON, Aug 20 (Reuters) - Stocks, oil and emerging market currencies fell on Thursday as fading expectations for an imminent U.S. interest rate hike stoked anxiety about the health of the global economy.
+LONDON, Aug 20 (Reuters) - Stocks, oil and emerging market currencies fell on Thursday as fading expectations for an imminent U.S. interest rate hike following Federal Reserve meeting minutes stoked anxiety about the health of the global economy.

 Pressure on emerging market currencies intensified as investors fretted over Chinese as well as U.S. growth.
-Turkey’s lira hit a record low and Kazakhstan’s tenge plunged some 25 percent after authorities abandoned its peg and let it float.
+Turkey’s lira hit a record low and Kazakhstan’s tenge plunged 23 percent after authorities abandoned its peg and let it float.

-“Asian shares tumbled, pressured by lower oil prices and a slowdown in China ... (and) the latest Fed minutes raised concerns over the strength of the global economy, questioning whether rates will be raised next month,” said David Papier at ETX Capital in London.
+“Asian shares tumbled, pressured by lower oil prices and a slowdown in China ... (and) the latest Fed minutes raised concerns over the strength of the global economy, questioning whether rates will be raised next month.” said David David Papier at ETX Capital in London.

-Minutes from last month’s Federal Reserve monetary policy meeting showed officials in broad agreement that the U.S. economy was nearing the point where interest rates should move higher.
-But they also noted lagging inflation and a weak global economy posed too big a risk to commit to a rates “lift off”.

-The FTSEuroFirst index of 300 leading European shares fell 1.3 percent and Germany’s DAX fell 1.2 percent to its lowest since January, putting it down about 6.7 percent so far this month.
+The FTSEuroFirst index of 300 leading European shares fell 0.5 percent and Germany’s DAX fell 0.6 percent to its lowest since January, putting it down more than 6 percent so far this month.

 Japan’s Nikkei fell 0.9 percent.